Best VR Headset For PC in 2023

-Ask any VR enthusiasts the best way to play VR, and the resounding answer will be on PC.
+Ask any VR enthusiasts their favorite way to play, and the resounding answer will be on one of the best VR headsets for PC.
 Standalone VR headsets certainly trump PC VR gaming for convenience and ease of use with an all-in-one package, but at a cost to visual fidelity, performance, and access to games.
 VR console gaming, more specifically PlayStation VR, grants access to a growing library of exclusives.
 Still, it’s a closed-off ecosystem with very little flexibility, although the promise of a next-generation virtual reality system for PS5 is worth getting excited about.

 As it stands, though, PC VR gaming delivers by far the best experience and the broadest library of games, whether that’s via the Oculus Store, Windows Mixed Reality, or Steam VR.
 It’s also a great time to jump in with more headset options than ever before, from premium picks like the superb Valve Index to more budget-friendly alternatives like the Oculus Rift S.

 So to guide your first steps into PC VR gaming, we’ve pulled together a list of the best VR headsets for PC.

 And when you have finished why not check out our:

 Products at a Glance

 How We Picked